higormmalves/sql-window-functions-ecommerce/README.md

 Based on the query results, several business discoveries stand out:
 * **Accelerated Growth:** The *Electronics* category yields the fastest cumulative revenue growth rate.
 * **Purchase Gaps:** The *Home* category exhibits the highest variance (gaps) in order amounts between sequential purchases from the same customer.

-For a deeper dive into these findings, please refer to the `insights.md` file.

 ## 📂 Repository Structure
 * `README.md`: Project overview and business context.